yesodweb/yesod/yesod/README.md

 * groups together the various Yesod related packages into one cohesive whole.
 * contains the executable yesod

-There are 2 main features of the executable

   * yesod devel - start a development environment
   * yesod init - create a scaffolded site

 # Scaffolding

 ## Test suite

-install the shelltest package: cabal install shelltests

-Run this from the project root directory.
-It will make sure each site type builds.
-It first does an sdist, which ensures we are testing what will be put on hackage.

 test/run.sh

-Give it the --debug flag to see all output

-## Quicker, repeatable site building

-Useful for debugging individual failures.

-  test/runscaffold.sh < sqlite-input.txt

 ## Getting a list of scaffold files for the cabal file